leopuleo/Discogs-Postman/README.md

 ### 8. Make your first API call!

 Open the User identity folder and click Send on the GET Identity request to make your first API call.
+Additionally, copy and paste the `username` environment variables in Postman.

 ## Discogs public API documentation